Content

 Pedagogy

-Each three-hour session consists of two hours of interactive lectures and one hour of report (in each case, presented in modes appropriate for face-to-face or online learning contexts).
+Each three-hour session consists of two hours of interactive lectures and a one hour tutorial (in each case, presented in modes appropriate for face-to-face or online learning contexts).

 Indicative Bibliography